 “The consequences of a speedy removal will be important to the United States, to individual states and to Indians themselves,” Jackson told Congress.
 He promised the act would extend to Indians the freedom to “pursue happiness in their own way” and, gradually, “to ease off their savage habits and become an interesting, civilized and Christian community.”

-In September 1830, four months after the act passed, the Choctaw Nation ceded all its land east of the Mississippi in exchange for land in present-day Oklahoma.
+In September 1830, four months after the act passed, the Choctaw Nation ceded all its land west of the Mississippi in exchange for land in present-day Oklahoma.
 The Treaty of Dancing Rabbit Creek, the first negotiated under the Indian Removal Act, served as a template for treaties to come—including the 1835 Treaty of New Echota, in which the Cherokee relinquished all their land east of the Mississippi.
 The treaty, though fraudulently negotiated, became the legal basis for the Trail of Tears.

 Jackson utterly failed to uphold his end of the treaties, Feller said.
 In exchange for land east of the Mississippi, the U.S. promised to provide for tribes once they moved west.